Rula vs. Geode: Which is better for your needs?

 Rula at a glance

-"Rula was the only way I was able to find a therapist.
+> "Rula was the only way I was able to find a therapist.
 Everywhere else I was running into barriers.
 At a time when I was really struggling, finding help seemed impossible.
 Rula made it possible," says a Rula patient.

 With insurance, patients typically pay about $15 per session, and Rula provides a personalized cost estimate before your first appointment.
-The platform offers both online therapy via Zoom and in-person appointments in select markets, and you can filter providers by specialty, gender, ethnicity, age, faith, and other criteria to find the right match.
+You can schedule an appointment in as little as three minutes, with appointments available as soon as the next day.
+The platform offers both telehealth appointments via Zoom and in-person therapy at provider-operated offices nationwide, and you can filter providers by specialty, gender, ethnicity, age, faith, and other criteria to find the right match.

 Geode at a glance